 The problem today is not that some States have been reluctant to get strongly into the Child Support Enforcement Program.
 Rather, it is that most Federal dollars are paid out based on what States spend, not the result they achieve.
 State programs vary widely in their effectiveness and efficiency.
 The assurance of generous Federal financing acts, in some respects, as an inducement to the perpetuation of marginal performance in providing services to welfare and non-welfare families alike.
-In times of fiscal constraint, it encourages a transfer of ongoing administrative to the perpetuation of the performance of the perfor tive costs heretofore borne by State or local government to the Federal government without any associated increase in child support enforcement services or collections.
+In times of fiscal constraint, it encourages a transfer of ongoing administrative costs heretofore borne by State or local government to the Federal government without any associated increase in child support enforcement services or collections.